assaf/zombie/README.md

 Adds a handler to the pipeline of this browser instance.
 To add a handler to the pipeline of every browser instance, use `Browser.Resources.addHandler`.

-#### resources.delay(url, delay)

-Retrieve the resource with the given URL, but only after a delay.

 #### resources.dump(output)

 Dumps the resources list to the output stream (defaults to standard output stream).

-#### resources.fail(url, error)

-Do not attempt to retrieve the resource with the given URL, but act as if the request failed with the given message.

-This is used to simulate network failures (can't resolve hostname, can't make connection, etc).
-To simulate server failures (status codes 5xx), use `resources.mock`.

 #### resources.pipeline